-In the years of my emotions have the best of me, I stumbled upon an interesting concept in a book titled ”The courage to be disliked” by Ichiro Kishimi.
+After years of struggling with taking control of my emotions, I stumbled upon an interesting concept in a book titled ”The courage to be disliked” by Ichiro Kishimi.
 It’s written in the form of a conversation between a philosopher and a young man searching for a way to be happier.
 During one of their conversations, the young man told the philosopher about his burst of anger in the coffee shop after the waiter spilled coffee onto him.
 He shouted at the waiter even though he wasn’t particularly infuriated.

 The philosopher explained the concept of anger using a simple idea.
 He said: